SkiddieAhn/Paper-DS-UNETR/README.md

  Comparison on the abdominal multi-organ segmentation (Synapse) dataset.
 Abbreviations are: Spl: spleen, RKid: right kidney, LKid: left kidney, Gal: gallbladder, Liv: liver, Sto: stomach, Aor: aorta, Pan: pancreas.
 Best results are bolded.
 Best seconds are underlined.
 ![image](https://github.com/user-attachments/assets/a36dcd34-1f45-4feb-9865-a0e26babc5ed)

+  ## Datasets
+We experimented with the abdominal multi-organ segmentation (Synapse) dataset.
+We followed the same dataset preprocessing as described in [nnFormer](https://github.com/282857341/nnFormer).
+You can download it by following the instructions on the nnFormer page.

 ## Citation
 If you use our work, please consider citing: